-'''

 R_0 combine(C c, R_1 f1, ..., R_n fn)

 with a class definition of:

-class C{

-F_1 f1;

-...

-F_n fn;

-'''

-places constraints on both the return type $(e.g., R-1)$ of a traversal of each corresponding field type of C $(e.g., F-1)$, and the possible return types of a traversal of an instance of C (here just R-0).
-In the case of ToString, the constraints from the method parameter types amount to the following:
+places constraints on both the return type $(e.g., R_1)$ of a traversal of each corresponding field type of C $(e.g., F_1)$, and the possible return type(s) (here just R_0) of a traversal of an instance of C. In the case of ToString, the constraints from the method parameter types amount to the following:

-- · Traversal of a bst should return a String - · Traversal of an int should return an int
+- · Traversal of a bst should return a String - \cdot Traversal of an int should return an int

-Because there are only two sub-classes of bst.
-We conclude from the return types of the methods that traversal of a bst does indeed return a String, and the implementation of ID actually contains a method for int that returns int.
+Because there are only two sub-classes of bst, we conclude from the return types of the methods that traversal of a bst does indeed return a String, and the implementation of ID actually contains a method for int that returns int.